v8/v8.dev/src/blog/jitless.md

 <figure>
   <img src="/_img/jitless/benchmarks.svg" intrinsicsize="626x387" alt="">
-  <figcaption>JIT-less vs. default V8, scores are normalized to 100 for V8’s default configuration.</figcaption>
+  <figcaption>JIT-less vs. default V8.
+Scores are normalized to 100 for V8’s default configuration.</figcaption>
 </figure>

 Speedometer 2.0 is around 40% slower in JIT-less mode.
 Roughly half of the regression can be attributed to the disabled optimizing compiler.
 The other half is caused by the regular expression interpreter, which was originally intended as a debugging aid, and will see performance improvements in the future.